Senior Regulatory Affairs Specialist

 Change people’s lives and love what you do!
 Cochlear develops world-leading medical devices that help people hear.
 As a top 100 medical device company and market-leader in implantable hearing devices, more people choose a Cochlear-branded implant system than any other.
 Our employees tell us that the number one reason they enjoy working for Cochlear is the opportunity to make a difference in people’s lives.

-Cochlear’s Regulatory Pipeline Strategy team leads the efforts to obtain and maintain regulatory approvals and licenses that allow us to bring our customers the outstanding products we develop and manufacture.
-We have an excellent opportunity for an experienced regulatory affairs professional to join our team as a Senior Regulator Affairs Specialist on an a full time or part time 18-month fixed-term contract based in Cochlear’s head office in Sydney.
+We have an excellent opportunity for an experienced regulatory affairs professional to join our Regulatory Pipeline Strategy team as a Senior Regulator Affairs Specialist on a full time or part time 18-month fixed-term contract based in Cochlear’s head office in Sydney.

-- Lead the development of global regulatory strategy for new implants by working closely with our regional and local regulatory affairs colleagues in determining local and regional regulatory requirements and options for regulatory submissions, approval pathways, and compliance activities;
+- Lead Global Regulatory Strategy development for new products by working with our regional regulatory affairs colleagues to understanding local and regional regulatory requirements and create options for regulatory submissions, approval pathways, and compliance activities;

 - Assess the acceptability of quality, preclinical and clinical documentation for submission filing to comply with applicable regulations;

 - Adapt or create technical dossiers appropriate for the regional market submissions, coordinating support for regional regulatory affairs in working with regulatory authorities;

 - Evaluate proposed product, labelling and manufacturing changes for regulatory filing solutions.

 - Assess and identify regulatory filing requirements for proposed or planned product, labelling and manufacturing changes

 Bring your skills and experience.

 - Bachelors or master’s degree in science or engineering, legal, scientific or healthcare discipline;